Follow The Prince

 2006 Castalia Rochioli Vineyard Russian River Valley Pinot Noir

 15.3% alc., pH 3.53, 328 cases, $50.
-9 barrels of River Block and 5 barrels of Flax Vineyard West Block clone. · Moderately light reddish-purple color in the glass.
+9 barrels of River Block and 5 barrels of Flad Vineyard West Block clone. · Moderately light reddish-purple color in the glass.
 Aromas of cherry tart, bacon, straw bale, forest floor and oak.
 A very silky wine on the palate with generous flavors of grilled stone fruits and toasty, smoky oak.
 Nicely structured and balanced with mild finegrain tannins and some aromatic persistence on the finish.
 My only nit is that the fruit is somewhat drowned out by oak-derived flavors.
 Good (+).
 Reviewed October 4, 2011 ARTICLE »

 2005 Castalia Rochioli Vineyard Russian River Valley Pinot Noir